Robert B. Gramacy Professor of Statistics

 - In 2023 I began work on an NSF project forecasting phytoplankton blooms for drinking water quality.

-- As of Jan 1 2023, I am Editor-in-Chief of Technometrics.
+- From 2023-2025 I served as Editor-in-Chief of Technometrics.

 - In 2022 I received an Outstanding Service Award from the ASA Section on Physical and Engineering Sciences.